Admissions FAQs

 That’s fine.
 Just complete the online Registration Form to sit the Selective Eligibility Test (accessed via the website of any of the participating schools).
 Your child must sit the Selective Eligibility Test in order to be considered by any of the following schools: Nonsuch High School for Girls, Sutton Grammar School, Wallington County Grammar School, Wallington High School for Girls, Wilson's School or for one of the 60 ability places available at Greenshaw High School.

 Are you genuinely interested in applying for a place at one or more of the selective schools in the London Borough of Sutton?
-While any parent of a child who will be transferring to secondary school in September 2024 is entitled to register their child for the SET, we respectfully request that you only register if you are genuinely seeking a place in one or more of the SET participating schools.
+While any parent of a child who will be transferring to secondary school in September 2025 is entitled to register their child for the SET, we respectfully request that you only register if you are genuinely seeking a place in one or more of the SET participating schools.

 Parents using our tests as a free “mock” for more distant grammar schools or for independent schools generate unnecessary costs for us.
 When the children qualify for, and sit, stage 2 tests the costs can be quite significant as stage 2 tests have to be marked by teaching professionals.

 You will be asked when you start your registration how many children you are going to register.
 Your children will then be linked to your parental information so that we know they are from the same family group.
 Please follow the instructions on the registration form.
+Please ensure you register siblings within the same registration so they are allocated to the same school for the SET.
+If siblings are registered separately, they are not linked within the system and therefore may be allocated to different venues.

-If your child is going to be in Year 6 at the time of the test but is out of date range (i.e. their birth date is not between 1 September 2012 and 31 August 2013) then you must contact the SET administrator at set2024entry@suttongrammar.sutton.sch.uk.
-You will be asked to provide supporting evidence from your child’s primary school confirming why the decision was taken to allow them into an academic year that does not correspond with their birth date year.
+If your child is going to be in Year 6 at the time of the test but is out of date range (i.e. their birth date is not between 1 September 2013 and 31 August 2014) then you must contact the SET administrator at set2025entry@suttongrammar.school..
+You will be asked to provide supporting evidence from your child’s primary school confirming why the decision was taken to allow them into an academic year that does not correspond with their birth year.
 This information will be shared with all relevant participating schools and a decision will be taken by each of those schools as to whether to allow a child to be considered for a place at that school outside of the normal chronological age range.
-Please refer to the 2024 admission arrangements for the school(s) you are interested in for more information on how out of date range pupils are considered.
+Please refer to the 2025 admission arrangements for the school(s) you are interested in for more information on how out of date range pupils are considered.

 You have been asked to complete these questions because your child’s eligibility for Free School Meals and/or your child’s Primary School receiving Pupil Premium in respect of him or her forms part of the oversubscription criteria in the admissions policies of the following schools within the SET group: